Kevin99872/kevin99872/README.md

 ## Hello there!
 I'm kevin_kai
 <!---<img src="./assets/image.png" align = "right" width="450"></img>--->
 I form the taiwan this beateful country.
-I am a beck-end engginer and i also as a student. yep!
-I'm a Student but i have a 5 year work experience.
+I am a beck-end engginer and I also is a student. yep!
+I'm a Student form the NYUST in free time i will coding and read something work.
 ***
 # skill list:
 ### Back-end i use: